 - 1 The drive mechanism threads the tape and rewinds to BOM (Beginning of Media).
-The tape is then moved to BOP (Beginning of Partition) for Partition 0, and the Reference area is checked to find the tape format (DDS, audio, and so on). - 2 If the tape is blank, the drive leaves the tape at BOP for Partition 0 and awaits the next command. - 3 If the error rate is high the Caution Signal is set on the front panel lights. - 4 The System area is then accessed and the Tape log read into the drive. - 5 Finally the drive rewinds to BOP and goes online. - Note If the HP 35470A is power-cycled while a cassette is loaded, the drive performs a load sequence and goes online.
+The tape is then reads the first Reference area on the tape (partition 1 on a 2-Partition tape) to find the tape format (DDS, audio, and so on) and the number of partitions. - 2 If the tape is blank, the drive leaves the tape at BOP for Partition 0 and awaits the next command. - 3 If the error rate is high the Caution Signal is set on the front panel lights. - 4 The System area is then accessed and the Tape log read into the drive. - 5 Finally the drive rewinds to BOP (partition 0) and goes online.

+Note If the HP C1533A is power-cycled while a cartridge is loaded, the drive performs a load sequence and goes online.